Boeing 777X: Testing

 The first test flight took place on January 25, 2020, at 10:09 a.m. from Paine Field in Everett, and ended in Boeing Field in Seattle after 3 hours and 52 minutes.
 The second 777X first flew on April 30, by which point the first had explored the flight envelope for nearly 100 hours.
+After the first delivery was pushed back from 2021 to 2022, the third aircraft made its maiden flight on August 3; it is slated for avionics systems, APU, flight loads and propulsion performance tests.

 2021

 In January 2021, Boeing expected to add two more 777-9s to the test program, aiming for certification in 2021.
-After the first delivery was pushed back from 2021 to 2022, the third aircraft made its maiden flight on August 3; it is slated for avionics systems, APU, flight loads and propulsion performance tests.

 In early 2021, first delivery was pushed to late 2023.
 The delay was due to updated type certification requirements and the impact of the COVID-19 pandemic on aviation, costing a $6.5 billion charge.

 On June 27, 2021, The Seattle Times reported on an FAA letter to Boeing dated May 13 delaying type certification until mid to late 2023, pushing deliveries to 2024.
 The FAA cited a serious test flight incident involving an "uncommanded pitch event" and a lack of "design maturity".

-2022
+2022–2024

-In April 2022, Boeing again delayed 777X deliveries, this time to 2025.
-In 2012, the 777X was planned to enter service in 2019.

-In November 2022, it was revealed that a GE9X engine on one of the four test 777-9s suffered a technical issue on October 6.
+In April 2022, after an "updated assessment of the time required to meet certification requirements", Boeing again delayed 777X deliveries, this time to 2025.
+In November 2022, it was revealed that the GE9X engine on one of the four test 777-9s had suffered a technical issue on October 6.
 Boeing subsequently paused the test program while GE investigated the issue.

+In May 2024, launch customer Lufthansa was expecting its first deliveries in 2026.
+As of September 2024, its estimate has been revised to an entry into service by early 2027.

+In August 2024, routine inspection following a test flight in Hawaii led to Boeing grounding its 777X test fleet.
+A structural link between the engine and wing was found to be damaged, while cracks were found in the same component on other aircraft in the fleet.

+On October 11, 2024, Boeing confirmed that the expected first delivery of the aircraft had slipped to 2026, following development challenges and workplace strikes at the company.
+Emirates cast doubt on this forecast, noting that Boeing had no clear timeline for resuming certification flights.